30 Tools Every Apprentice Electrician Should Own

 Cutters and Saws

-You will often find yourself needing to cut drywall, wood, metal, plastic, etc. on the job.
-Get yourself a variety of cutters and saws to make the process easy and simple.
+You will often need to cut drywall, wood, metal, and plastic on the job.
+You can purchase a variety of cutters and saws to make the process easy and simple.

 12. Side Cutters